Trojans are off and running

 Kathleen Murphy (5:24) and Nicole Werner (5:26) also ran excellent races, taking second and third in the girls race.
 Murphy came within a second of catching Tolland’s Katherine Deloreto, the state Class M cross country champion.

-The 4×400 boys relay team of Matt Scott, Baruch Goodman, Kevin Stankiewicz and Tyler finished second in 3:41, with Tyler’s anchor bringing them from fourth to within 0.3 seconds of Middletown’s winning effort.
+The 4×400 boys relay team of Matt Scott, Baruch Goodman, Kevin Stankiewicz and Tyler finished second in 3:41, with Tyler’s anchor bringing them from fourth to within 0.3 second of Middletown’s winning effort.
 Junior Brian Kennedy, in his first time running indoor track, took third in the 55 hurdles in 8.38.
-He also competed in the 55 meter dash.
+He also competed in the 55-meter dash.

 Weston fielded a very large contingent in the 600 meters.
 Scott, Stankiewicz, Goodman and Ryan Werner all registered qualifying times, with Stankiewicz’s 1:31.57 being the best of the day.
 For the girls, Mimi Fellowes, Lauren Bigelow, Lilly Phillips and freshman Kristen Krigsman competed well, with Fellowes’ time of 1:45.98 leading the way.

 Weston athletes completely dominated the pole vault.
-In the boys event, Andrew Zych (11’), Joe Ferraro (11’) and Dan Petty (10 ’6”) captured the first three places.
-Vaugh Campos registered a personal best with 9’ 6”.
+In the boys event, Andrew Zych (11’), Joe Ferraro (11’) and Dan Petty (10’ 6”) captured the first three places.
+Vaughn Campos registered a personal best with 9’ 6”.

 Danielle Cass won the girls event with a fine jump of 10’ 6”, while Rico took third at 9’ 6”.
 Freshman Elizabeth Murphy, in her first time competing, cleared 4’ 8” in the high jump and qualified for the state meet.